Executive Peer Global Events

 Speaker: Ramon Gallart Fernandez, Innovation Director | Estabanell (DSO)

-European Power Distribution & Smartgrid europe KEYNOTE SESSIONS
+European Power Distribution/Transmission & Smartgrid europe SESSIONS | Day1 - Wednesday 7th May

 Enhancing Cyber Resilience in European Power Grids: Insights from the Dutch eFORT Project